iotaledger/introduction-docs/docs/guides/exchange_guide.md

 The storage is encrypted at rest, so you need a strong password and location where to put your storage.

-*Please note: deal with the password with utmost care*.
+*Note: manage your password with the utmost care*.

 Technically speaking, "storage" means a single file called `wallet.stronghold`.
 It is also needed to generate a seed (mnemonic) that serves as a cryptographic key from which all accounts and related addresses are generated.